Yo-Yo Ma performs a musical protest outside the Russian Embassy

 World-famous cellist Yo-Yo Ma made a personal stand with Ukraine on Monday, setting up his instrument on the sidewalk outside of the Russian Embassy in Washington, D.C., next to an improvised street sign reading, "Zelensky Way."

-Ma was in D.C. to perform at the Kennedy Center on Monday night.
+Ma was in D.C. to perform at the Kennedy Center on Monday night, for a show presented by Washington Performing Arts.
 At the start of their performance, Ma, pianist Emanuel Ax and violinist Leonidas Kavakos played Ukraine's national anthem — prompting the entire audience to stand in unity.
 The cellist has recently used his Twitter feed to call for peace in Ukraine and a withdrawal of Russian forces.

 Yo-Yo Ma, along with Emanuel Ax and Leonidas Kavakos, begins his performance at Washington’s Kennedy Center with a performance of Ukraine’s national anthem.
 A full, standing house. pic.twitter.com/m1shyLzY4Z— Julia Ioffe (@juliaioffe) March 8, 2022